About this review

 A Florida warning: best does not mean flood is solved

 A condo insurer can still be a poor fit if the quote leaves flood exposure unresolved.
-FLOIR states that HO-6 usually does not cover flooding, and Kin’s condo insurance materials also state that condo insurance does not cover external flooding and rising waters.
+FLOIR states that HO-6 usually does not cover flooding, and Kin’s condo insurance materials also state that condo insurance does not cover damage caused by external flooding and rising waters.
 Florida condo owners should ask whether the association carries flood coverage, whether contents flood coverage is needed, and whether the lender requires flood insurance.
 [1] [4]

 - What exactly am I insuring inside the unit?